Fortanix SDKMS

 4. Start a KES server in a new window/tab:

-export APP_IDENTITY=$(kes tool identity of app.cert)
+export APP_IDENTITY=$(kes identity of app.cert)

 kes server --config=server-config.yml --auth=off